NATO leaders agree to hike military spending and restate 'ironclad commitment' to collective defense

 Many European countries face major economic challenges, and Trump's global tariff war could make it even harder for America's allies to reach their targets.
 Some countries are already squeezing welfare and foreign aid spending to channel extra funds into their military budgets.

+Trump has been reluctant to support Ukraine in its war against Russia's full-scale invasion.

+“We stand by Ukraine in its pursuit of peace and will continue to support Ukraine on its irreversible path to NATO membership,” Rutte said.
+The Trump administration has vetoed Ukraine's bid to join NATO for the foreseeable future.

-“This is a big win, I think, for both President Trump and I think it’s also a big win for Europe,” Finnish President Alexander Stubb told reporters.
-“We’re witnessing the birth of a new NATO, which means a more balanced NATO.”
+Finnish President Alexander Stubb said the agreement "is a big win, I think, for both President Trump and I think it’s also a big win for Europe.”
+He told reporters that “we’re witnessing the birth of a new NATO, which means a more balanced NATO.”

 He said it would take nations “back to the defense expenditure levels of the Cold War.”
 NATO countries started to cut their military budgets in safer times after the Berlin Wall collapsed in 1989.